 Mr Anthony Fok only specialises in teaching A-level Economics for H1 and H2 students.

-No. Mr Anthony Fok’s schedule is fully booked for group tuition at Bukit Timah, Tampines and Kovan.
+No. Mr Anthony Fok’s schedule is fully booked for group tuition at Bukit Timah and Tampines.

 In contrast to home tutors who may not have the relevant teaching experience and structured lesson materials in place, Mr Anthony Fok’s detailed lessons plans optimises lesson delivery.
 Through interactive group discussions, students are able to gain a better and deeper understanding of the subject content.
 This is supported by the proven track record as shown from the quality results produced and positive testimonials from former students.